 If you take Kralja Milana street, then going in direction of the north you will reach the New Palace (Presidential Palace), Ivo Andrić square, the Old Palace (City Hall), and Terazije street/square, everything within 300-400 meters.
 If you go south, then you will see the Yugoslav Drama Theater on the right and so called Flower square on the left (both at about 50 meters).
 If you move further along, you will get to Slavija square.

-The Flower square (photo on the left) was opened in 1884, and got the name from numerous flowers shops in its surroundings.
+Flower square was opened in 1884, and got the name by numerous flowers shops in its surroundings.
 It got reconstructed several times, but the small flower shops remain there.
-At the large steps nowadays is a monument of the famous Serbian writer Borislav Pekić (photo on the left).
-This is the place with lots of coffe shops, and it is especially beutiful in springtime and summer.
+At the large steps nowadays is a monument of the famous Serbian writer Borislav Pekić.
+This is the place with lots of coffee shops, and it is especially beautiful in springtime and summer.
 At the Flower square you can see a remarkable two-centuries-old oak tree.

-The Yugoslav Drama Theater (photo on the right) is located in the building that was originally constructed in 1860, but since then was renovated and rebuilt several times, mainly due to fire.
+The Yugoslav Drama Theater is located in the building that was originally constructed in 1860, but since then was renovated and rebuilt several times, mainly due to fire.
 Now the facade is covered with glass panels.